apexcz/DevOps-Course-Starter/README.md

 $ cp .env.template .env  # (first time only)
 ```

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

+You also need to create a Trello [account](https://trello.com/signup) and get an [API_KEY and TOKEN](https://trello.com/app-key).Add your Trello key and token in the `.env` file as shown in the `.env.template`
+* TRELLO_API_KEY
+* TRELLO_TOKEN

+The ToDo App uses the Trello credentials provided to create a Board on Trello called "Tasky_1_2_3_".
+This is the board used to save the lists of tasks.

 ## Running the App